Living near large metropolitan areas doesn’t mean you don’t have the opportunity to catch record-breaking fish.

 Keystone Lake is a Corps lake, meaning nearly all of the land around the lake is public, including much of the 330 miles of shoreline.
 However, the rough terrain does not allow anyone to walk down the bank easily in unmanaged locations, so the Corps of Engineers has several dedicated parks with excellent water access.

 The Corps and marinas maintain several boat ramps around the lake that anyone can access for a small daily fee.
+The Mannford City Ramp is free.

 Camping and Accommodations